Cocaine Cowboys (1979 film)

 Cocaine Cowboys is a 1979 American crime drama film directed by Ulli Lommel and written by Lommel, Spencer Compton, Tom Sullivan and Victor Bockris.
 It stars Jack Palance, Sullivan, and Andy Warhol who made a cameo appearance.
 It was actor Tzi Ma's film debut.

-The film is about cocaine dealing members of a rock band who get into trouble with the American Mafia.

 Plot summary

 Cocaine Cowboys is about cocaine dealing members of a rock band who get into trouble with the American Mafia.